 Earlier this procedure was practiced manually by humans.
 However, the inception of advanced technology removed the need for this erratic manual process, since the automated process by machines is more accurate and efficient than the traditional manual process.

-Once the electronic components have been placed in the desired locations they remain there due to the presence of solder paste.
-The board then undergoes a Reflow Soldering process that solidifies the solder paste to keep the components at the required areas.
+Once the electronic components have been placed in the desired locations, they remain there due to the presence of solder paste.
+The board then undergoes a Reflow Soldering process that solidifies the solder paste to keep the components at the required positions.

 Once the solder has been melted down, the finished product is then passed through a series of cooler heaters that cools down the melted solder paste, giving it strength and creating a permanent solder joint to firmly connect the surface mount components with the board.

 This is the reflow soldering for the one-sided PCB.
 Know that for two-sided PCB the stenciling and reflowing will be done separately for each side.

 Once the reflow soldering has been done, the assembled board undergoes a proper inspection where the functionality of the board is tested.
 As the PCB passes through a reflow soldering process, it may result in poor connection quality or in worst cases, the elimination of the entire connection.
 To check these problematic features and common errors, the assembled board undergoes a careful inspection.

 - Optical Inspection: Recognize that, manual inspection is not an option for inspecting hundreds of surface mount components on the boards, instead, automatic optical inspection is exercised to look for the defects and errors in the board.
 In optical inspection, an automatic optical machine is used that comes with high-powered cameras that are located at different angles to monitor the connections.
 The solder connections reflect light at high speed with different intensities, allowing the machine to analyze the connections of lower quality.